pjprasanna/crud-operation/README.md

 # crud-operation
-convenient way for any organization to keep records of their students.
+convenient way for educational organization to keep records of their students.